Afghanistan

 Reference: SFAR 119

-Plain English: US operators are now permitted to overfly the OAKX/Kabul FIR at FL320 and above (previously, flights were only allowed on airways P500/G500 in the east of the country).
+Plain English: US operators remain permitted to overfly the OAKX/Kabul FIR at FL320 and above, but they can now use airways P500/G500 at FL300 and above.

 Source: France

-From 25/11/2021 and until further notice, pilots in command of aircraft performing air services mentioned in paragraph 1.1 are requested not to penetrate into the airspace of Afghanistan (FIR KABUL - OAKX), except for routes P500 / G500 on which a flight level above or equal to FL320 is requested to be maintain at all times in the KABUL FIR (OAKX).
+From 28/09/2023 and until further notice, pilots in command of aircraft performing air services mentioned in paragraph 1.1 are requested to maintain at all times a flight level above or equal to FL320 in the airspace of Afghanistan (OAKX FIR (KABUL).

 Source: UK